d31a/react-calculator/README.md

 Here, the `setCurrentValue` is updated with the value of the button pressed is `"0"` - `"9"`.
 Using an ES6 ternery operator, if the value set in the `currentValue` variable is strictly equal to "0", then the value of `getSameValue` will take that value and add no more to it.
 Else, if the value is any number 1-9, it will take the `currentValue` and add it on to `getSameValue`.

 In other words, if the value pressed is `9` while the current value is  `0`, then the output will be simply `9`.
 But if the value of the current value is `1`, and another number is inputted, such as `9`, then the output will be the numbers concatenated, e.g. `19`.
-This allows unlimited amont of numbers to output.

 #### Operators